-Above all, to access data over network (i.e. while consuming REST APIs) use Retrofit 2 library which is a blessing to all Android developers by Jake Wharton.
+Above all, to access the data over network (i.e. while consuming REST APIs), use Retrofit 2 library, which is a blessing from Jake Wharton to all Android developers.

 Notifications are one of the best ways to increase user engagement.
 It appears outside of your app's UI to provide the user with reminders, communication from other people or other timely information from your app.
 Users can tap the notification to open your app or take an action directly from the notification.
 You can create a notification, customize its layout, add action to it and even group multiple Notifications using Notification channels.

 If you hate being a backend developer, Firebase on Android is the way for you.
 Firebase is a mobile platform that helps you quickly develop high-quality apps, grow your user base and earn more money.
 Firebase provides several utility features to make the life of an Android developer easy.